monkeypantman/Dell-GPU-CPU-Fan-Control-IPMITOOL/README.md

-# dell_GPU_CPU_Fan_Control
+# Dell-GPU-CPU-Fan-Control-IPMITOOL
-A python script to control the Poweredge fans through IPMItool based on GPU and CPU temperatures
+# A python script to control the Poweredge fans through IPMItool based on GPU and CPU temperatures

+#This has been tested on a Dell PowerEdge R730 and R410.
+It should work on any Poweredge server that responds to ipmitool commands.

+#Adjust the temperatures and fan control settings along with loop times in the fan_ctrl.py script.

 There are a few prerequisites for this. sudp apt update